 For a long time, athletes have been drawn to the ability of BCAAs to easily build muscle.
 However, when reading the composition of EAAs, we realize that they go much further than what BCAAs offer.

-In addition to BCAAs, EAAs also have 5 additional essential amino acids.
-It is also noted that the isoleucine and valine levels of EAAs are almost identical to some types of BCAAs.
+In addition to BCAAs, EAAs also contain 5 additional essential amino acids.
+It is also noted that the isoleucine and valine levels in EAAs are almost identical to those of some types of BCAAs.

 What do you need to know about BCAAs?